Cathy's Child: Plot

-Cathy Baikas (Fawdon) is a woman of Greek heritage who lives in Sydney, Australia with her three-year-old daughter.
-When her daughter's father kidnaps the child and takes her back to Greece, Cathy discovers the authorities can do little to help her.
-She turns to the media.
-A reporter (Cassell) on the Hotline column of The Sun, a major daily newspaper, proves sympathetic to Cathy's problem and begins giving her case press coverage, because the same situation had happened to him.
+Cathy Baikas (Michele Fawdon) is a young Greek migrant who lives in Sydney, Australia with her three-year-old daughter.
+When her daughter's father abducts the child and returns to Greece, Cathy discovers the authorities can do little to help her, so she turns to the media.
+A newspaper reporter, Wordley (Alan Cassell) and his young editor (Bryan Brown), who several years prior had been through a similar experience, force the story onto the front page. giving her case press coverage and turning the spotlight on bureaucracy’s mishandling of the situation.
 The film is based on a true story.

 Historical basis

 On 14 January 1973, Greek-born John Baikas left Australia for Athens, taking his daughter Maris with him on a forged passport.
 Her mother Cathy found out and tried to get her back.
 The government seemed to do little, so she contacted Sun journalist Dick Wordley to run a campaign.

-The film used the real names for the characters of Cathy Baikas, Dick Wordley and Wordley's Hotline editor Paul Nicholson.
+The film used the real names for the characters of Cathy Baikas, Dick Wordley and Wordley's 'Hotline' editor, Paul Nicholson.
 However, other names were fictionalised.

 Production

 Ken Quinnell read Dick Wordley's 1973 book on the case, A Piece of Paper.
-He gave it to producer Errol Sullivan, who thought it might make "a small but highly emotional film, one that could reach the middle audience in Australia - the audience that people like Hoyts say doesn't exist: namely, the North Shore, blue rinse set."
+He gave it to producer Errol Sullivan, who thought it might make "a small but highly emotional film, one that could reach the middle audience in Australia – the audience that people like Hoyts say doesn't exist: namely, the North Shore, blue rinse set."

 It was thought the budget had to be kept below $400,000, so the action was set in the present day rather than 1973.
-Finance from the Australian Film Commission, the New South Wales Film Corporation, Roadshow Distributors and $55,000 of private investment.
-Gillian Armstrong was originally meant to be director and money was raised from the AFC on the basis of her name, but there was a potential clash with My Brilliant Career, so Donald Crombie was offered the job instead; Crombie had a history of making films about women.
+Finance came from the Australian Film Commission (AFC), the New South Wales Film Corporation, Roadshow Distributors and $55,000 of private investment.
+Gillian Armstrong was originally meant to be director and money was raised from the AFC on the basis of her name, but there was a potential clash with My Brilliant Career, so Donald Crombie, why had a history of making films about women, was offered the job instead.

-Filming started in June 1978, with the majority of the film shot in Sydney over four weeks, with a week's filming in Greece.
-Money had been allocated in the budget for an overseas actor to play the Australian consul in Greece, but the filmmakers were unable to find anyone for an appropriate price and Willie Fennell took the role.
+Filming began in June 1978, with the majority of the film shot in Sydney over a period of four weeks, with a week's filming in Greece.
+Money had been allocated in the budget for an overseas actor to play the Australian consul in Greece, but the filmmakers were unable to find anyone for an appropriate price and Willie Fennell subsequently took the role.

 The script included a scene where Cathy and Dick Wordley go to bed together.
 Wordley denied this ever happened but allowed it in the film after much discussion.
 The scene was shot but ended up being cut after a preview.